pmazumda/pmazumda.github.io/aboutme.md

 Worked as Middleware and Build Engineer for a credit card acquisition platform while developing new age services and interfaces to integrate with TPA.

-You can also view my somewhat outdated [resume](/Resume.pdf),but I am sure you would like to know more about all the interesting work I have done till now which is why you can email me, find me on LinkedIn or send me a friend request on FaceBook, I would love to talk  to you ,if you want to get in touch or if you have any idea and would like to collaborate with me.
+You can also view my somewhat outdated [resume](/Resume.pdf),but I am sure you would like to know more about all the interesting work I have done till now which is why you can email me, find me on LinkedIn or send me a friend request on Facebook, I would love to talk  to you ,if you want to get in touch or if you have any idea and would like to collaborate with me.

 ## <i class="mdi mdi-contacts"> </i> Contact Me